la2050/archive/_projects/2018/next-generation-science-standards-empowering-teachers-to-empower-students-for-the-future-of-stem.md

 project_video: ''
 project_id_3: '8102016'
 year_submitted: 2018
+organization_name: Center for Innovation in STEM Education (CISE)
 project_proposal_description: >-
   We seek to empower teachers to prepare and inspire students for the future of STEM through dynamic training and mentoring on the state adopted, industry